A provincial state of emergency remains in effect due to numerous wildfires.

 Important dates

-Start-up Grant Reporting Deadline: July 31 annually
+Start-up grant reporting deadline: July 31 annually

 School authorities must report on the dual credit start-up funding allocated for a school year by July 31.
 The report needs to identify:

-All school authorities must report on the dual credit start-up funding allocated for a school year by July 31.
+All school authorities must report on the dual credit start-up funding allocated for the school year by July 31.
 However, if school authorities have not spent the start-up grant funding they were allocated, it can be carried forward to the next school year by completing the grant reporting template.
 Once that school year ends, another report needs to be submitted for the reallocated amount.

 Connect with the Alberta Education Dual Credit program: